Who are snakes afraid of in nature? Who eats snakes from animals and birds (photo)? Are there white snakes?

 • other animals (depending on the habitat of a particular individual).

 It is a well-known fact that hedgehogs are resistant to snake venom.
-Having met with a viper, the hedgehog sniffs it from head to tail, despite the fact that the snake bites him.
-He simply licks the wounds with his tongue.
-Then he clings to the viper and begins to eat it.
-The body of the hedgehog is not exposed to the snake's venom, so its bites do not cause him any harm.
-Other animals that eat snakes are martens, weasels, foxes, and ferrets.
-In countries with a warm climate, the enemies of hissing creatures are mongooses.
-They even cope with a spectacled snake.
+Having met a viper, the hedgehog sniffs it from head to tail, despite the fact that the snake bites him.
+He simply licks the resulting wounds with his tongue.
+Then it clings to the viper and begins to eat it.
+The hedgehog's body is not exposed to the snake's venom, so its bites do not cause any harm to it.
+Other animals that eat snakes are martens, weasels, foxes and ferrets.
+In countries with warm climate The enemies of the hissing creatures are mongooses.
+They can even cope with a spectacled snake.

 Who eats bird snakes?

-Serpents are eaten by birds of prey falcon, hawk, stork, peacock, etc.
+Snakes are eaten by birds of prey - falcon, hawk, stork, peacock, etc.

-Many birds prey on snakes, including poisonous ones.
+Many birds hunt snakes, including poisonous ones.
 These include the snake eagle, hawk, vulture, buzzard, stork and even a crow.
-The most dangerous enemy among birds for snakes is the secretary bird living in Africa.
-It eats the creeping creature completely, along with its venom glands and teeth.
+The most dangerous enemy Among the birds for snakes is the secretary bird, which lives in Africa.
+It eats the crawling creature completely, along with its poisonous glands and teeth.

 Poisonous snakes, along with non-poisonous reptiles, are eaten by many animals.

-Here we see amazing examples of the defenselessness of snakes, possessing a terrible poisonous weapon, which turns out to be invalid in the fight against some creatures.
-Such enemies of snakes can be found among mammals, birds, and, finally, among their own brethren - namely snakes.
-Let's start with the first.
-Well-known is the resistance of the hedgehog in relation to snake venom.
-The hedgehog, facing the viper, sniffs it from head to tail, not paying attention to the fact that it bites him in the muzzle.
+Here we see amazing examples of the defenselessness of snakes, possessing terrible poisonous weapons, which turn out to be ineffective in the fight against some creatures.
+Such enemies of snakes can be found among mammals, birds and, finally, among their own brothers - namely snakes.
+Let's start with the first ones.
+It is well known that the hedgehog is resistant to snake venom.
+A hedgehog, when faced with a viper, sniffs it from head to tail, not paying attention to the fact that it bites him in the face.
 He only licks the wounds he received with his tongue.
-Then, having improved the moment, the hedgehog with a quick movement clings to the viper's head with its teeth, crushes it and begins to eat the snake killed in this way, without dismantling either poisonous teeth or poisonous glands.
-The hedgehog is not naturally affected by the viper's venom, so its bites do not cause him any significant harm.
-The lethal amount of viper venom for a hedgehog is forty the same doses for a guinea pig.
-Other mammals eat snakes - weasels, martens, ferrets, foxes.
-In warm countries, their sworn enemy is the so-called pharaoh mice or mongooses, which cope with such a dangerous opponent as a spectacled snake.
-When fighting between them, the snake often wraps itself around the body of the mongoose.
-Despite the advantage of the position of the snake, coiled around the small body of the pharaoh mouse, this animal emerges victorious due to its extreme dexterity.
-He clings to the snake's head, crushes it with his teeth, and then devours it.
-Mongooses, as well as hedgehogs, are insensitive to the venom of the spectacled snake; they are killed only by an amount of poison that is 8 times the lethal dose of the same substance for a rabbit; the mongooses themselves are the size of a marten.
+Then, having improved the moment, the hedgehog with a quick movement grabs the viper’s head with its teeth, crushes it and begins to eat the snake killed in this way, without disassembling either the poisonous teeth or the poisonous glands.
+A hedgehog is not naturally susceptible to the action of viper venom, so its bites do not cause him any significant harm.
+The lethal amount of viper venom for a hedgehog is equal to forty doses of the same amount for guinea pig.
+Other mammals that eat snakes include weasels, martens, ferrets, and foxes.
+IN warm countries their sworn enemy are the so-called pharaoh mice or mongooses, which cope with such a dangerous enemy as the spectacled snake.
+When fighting between them, the snake often wraps itself around the mongoose’s body.
+Despite the advantage of the position of the snake coiled around the small body of the pharaoh mouse, this animal emerges victorious due to its extreme dexterity.
+He grabs the snake's head, destroys it with his teeth and then devours it.
+Mongooses, like hedgehogs, are insensitive to the venom of the spectacled snake; they are killed only by an amount of poison that is 8 times greater lethal dose the same substance for a rabbit; The mongooses themselves are the size of martens.

-The secretary eats snakes whole with their poisonous teeth and glands.
-Probably he is by nature as little susceptible to the action of snake venom as barely or the pharaoh mouse.
-It should be noted that birds do not exclusively hunt poisonous snakes, but destroy them along with other reptiles.
+The secretary eats whole snakes with their poisonous teeth and glands.
+Probably, by nature, he is as little susceptible to the effects of snake venom as the Pharaoh's mouse.
+It should be noted that birds do not hunt exclusively for poisonous snakes, but destroy them along with other reptiles.

-Let us now see if snakes have enemies among their own kind.
-What happens if, for example, one viper bites another.
-The bitten one will not suffer any particularly noticeable damage, since viper venom does not affect vipers, just as the venom of a rattlesnake or cobra is harmless to them.
-However, the consequences will be different if a snake of one kind bites a poisonous snake of another kind.
-In this case, the poison is valid for reptiles.
-For example, the Brazilian rattlesnake - lachesis (up to 4 meters long, i.e. 6 arshins), deprived, like our muzzle, rattlesnake, devours others, both poisonous and non-poisonous snakes; likewise serpentine and asps, called coral snakes for the extraordinary and beauty of their color.
-Asp venom is also dangerous for other snakes.
+Now let's see if snakes have enemies among their own kind.
+What will happen if, for example, one viper bites another.
+The bitten person will not suffer any particularly noticeable damage, since viper venom does not affect vipers, just as the venom of a rattlesnake or cobra is harmless to them.
+However, the consequences will be different if a snake of one type bites a poisonous snake of another type.
+In this case, the poison is also valid for reptiles.
+For example, Brazilian rattlesnake- Lachesis (up to 4 meters long, i.e. 6 arshins), devoid of rattles, like our copperhead, devours other snakes, both poisonous and non-venomous; Likewise, snake-eaters are snake-eaters, called coral snakes because of the unusualness and beauty of their color.
+The venom of adders is also dangerous for other snakes.

-However, neither the rattlesnake nor the asp can be allies of a person in the fight against poisonous snakes, since they themselves represent an extreme danger for him, which people used ... against people.
+However, neither the rattlesnake nor the adder can be man’s allies in the fight against poisonous snakes, since they themselves pose an extreme danger to him, which people have used... against people.
 In ancient times, asps were used in Egypt to execute criminals sentenced to death.

-When observing the life, habits and customs of many snakes, a striking phenomenon was discovered - the ability of one American snake, which the natives call Mussurana, to kill their poisonous counterparts and then devour.
-This night snake, usually has a body length of 1 1/2 meters (2 arches), is found along the banks of rivers, streams, near swamps.
-It is harmless, because it has no poisonous device, and is a sworn enemy of various poisonous snakes, of which there are so many in Brazil, where the death of a person from a snakebite is not a rare phenomenon.
+While observing the life, habits and morals of many snakes, a striking phenomenon was discovered - the ability of one American snake, which the natives call mussurana, to kill its poisonous fellows and then devour it.
+This nocturnal snake, usually has a body length of 1 1/2 meters (2 ars.), is found along the banks of rivers, streams, and near swamps.
+It is harmless, since it does not have a poisonous device, and is a sworn enemy of various poisonous snakes, of which there are so many in Brazil, where the death of a person from a snake bite is not at all a rare phenomenon.

-If mussurana is pitted at least with a rattlesnake, then both snakes twist into a ball, and the rattlesnake bites its opponent.
-However, its terrible poison, which quickly affects mammals, is not valid for Mussurana; she is by nature insured against it and does not pay the slightest attention to the bites inflicted on her by the rattlesnake.
-Meanwhile, she herself digs into his back with her teeth and, feeling the body of her enemy with a rapidly moving tongue, intercepts parts of the body with her jaws closer and closer to the neck of a poisonous snake.
-When it reaches the latter, then, bending in an arc, begins to twist the head of the rattlesnake and thus dislocates its cervical vertebrae, kneads the brain, and the head of the poisonous enemy hangs helplessly down, while the rest of its body still makes convulsive movements.
-Such a fight ends soon if the venomous snake is small.
-Mussuran fusses about a strong opponent for a long time - sometimes 1 1/2 hours, until finally he can twist his head in the full sense of the word.
+If the mussurana is pitted against at least a rattlesnake, then both snakes curl into a ball, and the rattlesnake bites its opponent.
+However, its terrible poison, which quickly affects mammals, is invalid for mussurana; She is protected from it by nature and does not pay the slightest attention to the bites the rattlesnake inflicts on her.
+Meanwhile, she herself bites into his back with her teeth and, feeling the body of her enemy with a quickly moving tongue, intercepts parts of the body with her jaws closer and closer to the neck of the poisonous snake.
+When it reaches the last one, then, bending in an arc, it begins to twist the head of the rattlesnake and thus dislocates its cervical vertebrae, kneads the brain, and the head of the poisonous enemy hangs helplessly down, while the rest of its body still makes convulsive movements.
+Such a fight ends soon if the poisonous snake is small.
+The Mussuran fiddles with a strong opponent for a long time - sometimes 1 1/2 hours, until he can finally twist his head in the full sense of the word.

-Mussurana necessarily eats a killed snake, starting to swallow it from the head.
-The tail of the deceased victim, which sticks out of its mouth for a long time, still makes convulsive movements.
-Mussurana devours without hesitation even such snakes that exceed the length of her body one and a half times.
+The mussurana always eats a dead snake, starting by swallowing it from the head.
+The tail of the dead victim, sticking out for a long time from its mouth, still makes convulsive movements.
+Mussurana devours without hesitation even snakes that exceed the length of her body by one and a half times.
 In this case, only half of the prey is swallowed, while the other half sticks out of the mouth until the first is digested.

-What is the appetite of Mussurana and can it be of serious importance as a reliable ally of man in the extermination of poisonous snakes?
-This question can only be answered on the basis of direct observation of her life.
+What is the appetite of the mussurana and can it have a serious role as a reliable ally of man in the extermination of poisonous snakes?
+This question can only be answered based on direct observation of her life.
 In nature, it is rare, as it leads a hidden lifestyle.
-To study snakes in Brazil, a special institution arose, in which a “garden of snakes” was arranged - a place surrounded by a low stone fence, surrounded in addition by a ditch with water.
-They let snakes into this garden and observe their life and attitude towards each other.
+To study snakes in Brazil, a special institution arose in which a “snake garden” was set up - a place surrounded by a low stone fence, surrounded, in addition, by a ditch with water.
+Snakes are allowed into this garden and their lives and attitudes towards each other are observed.

-Above Mussurana there were made tests to establish the number of snakes devoured by it.
-It turned out that in captivity, which snakes generally do not tolerate very well, she ate 81 poisonous snakes and 4 non-venomous snakes in 3 1/2 years.
-Thus, quite unexpectedly, nature gave man, in the person of Mussurana, a collaborator in the fight against poisonous reptiles.
+Tests were made over the mussurana to determine the number of snakes it devoured.
+It turned out that in captivity, which snakes generally do not tolerate very well, she ate 81 poisonous snakes and 4 non-venomous ones in 3 1/2 years.
+Thus, quite unexpectedly, nature gave man, in the person of the mussurana, an employee to combat poisonous reptiles.

-Attention has been drawn to this amazing property, and in the garden just mentioned, they are trying to breed these useful snakes, then to distribute them in large numbers throughout Brazil, on whose coffee plantations snakes often bite people if they work barefoot.
-Mussurana lays from 8 to 16 eggs and lays down on them herself to prevent the embryos developing inside them from drying out and dying.
-After 4-6 months, small snakes come out, which immediately seek to hide somewhere under cover.
-Unfortunately, all attempts to raise young Mussurans and bring them to an adult state have not yet been successful, since they have not been able to attack the kind of food that they would eat in captivity.
+Their amazing property was noticed, and in the garden just mentioned they are trying to breed these useful snakes to then distribute them to large quantities throughout Brazil, where snakes often bite people in coffee plantations if they work barefoot.
+Mussurana lays from 8 to 16 eggs and lies on them herself to prevent the embryos developing inside them from drying out and dying.
+After 4-6 months, small snakes emerge and immediately try to hide somewhere under cover.
+Unfortunately, all attempts to raise young Mussurans and bring them to adulthood have not yet been crowned with success, since it was not possible to attack the kind of food that they would eat in captivity.
 The hatched snakes stubbornly refused everything that was offered to them and eventually died of hunger.

 If you find an error, please highlight a piece of text and click Ctrl+Enter.

 How many animals can you name that are not at all afraid of snakes?
-Probably not much.
+Probably not very much.
 How many animals do you know that hunt dangerous poisonous snakes?
-Such fearless hunters can be counted on the fingers of one hand, and the most courageous and most famous of them is.
+Such fearless hunters can be counted on the fingers of one hand, and the bravest and most famous of them is.

-Of the 35 known mongoose species, all are predators, but not all of them prey on venomous snakes.
-Some species do not allow this to be done in size, someone simply does not meet creepers in their habitat, other species may simply not like to constantly risk their lives trying to get food.
-But who really knows how and probably even loves to hunt creeping reptiles is indian gray mungo or common mongoose.
+Out of 35 known species Mongooses are all predators, but not all of them prey on poisonous snakes.
+Some species’ size does not allow this to be done, some simply do not encounter creeping creatures in their habitat, other species may simply not like to constantly risk their lives trying to get food.
+But who really knows how and, probably, even loves to hunt creeping reptiles, is Indian Gray Mungo or common mongoose.

-This is a relatively small animal from the viverrid family.
+This is a relatively small animal from the civet family.
 Body length ranges from 36 to 45 cm, weight from 900 g to 1.7 kg.
-The coloration is gray with brown, sometimes red patches, the paws are painted almost black or dark brown.
-Their body is elongated, and the paws are short, it turns out a kind of dachshund, but few can compete with the mongoose on equal terms in agility, speed and reaction.
-The tail is fluffy and very long, sometimes somewhat longer than the whole body.
-In the attacking arsenal, the beast has long and sharp claws, and even more dangerous teeth.
+The color is gray with brown, sometimes red patches, the paws are almost black or dark brown.
+Their body is elongated and their legs are short, they look like a dachshund, but in agility, speed and reaction, few can compete with a mongoose on an equal footing.
+The tail is fluffy and very long, sometimes slightly longer than the entire body.
+In its offensive arsenal, the beast has long and sharp claws and even more dangerous teeth.

-Looking at the gray mungo, as well as any other mongoose, it is very hard to imagine how this small, seemingly cute and clumsy creature can overcome the most dangerous spectacled cobra.
-Although the appearance of the mongoose is deceiving, in reality they are simply fantastically fast, and their reaction speed is one of the highest in the animal kingdom.
+Looking at the gray mungo, as well as at any other mongoose, it is very difficult to imagine how this small, seemingly cute and clumsy creature can overcome the most dangerous spectacled cobra.
+Although the mongoose's appearance is deceptive, in reality they are simply fantastically fast, and their reaction speed is one of the highest in the animal world.
 But this is still not enough to cope with the cobra.
-Here you need a special strategy for fighting, and the mungo has it.
-He teases the snake with his sharp movements and attacks.
-Attacking several times in a row, the snake is pretty exhausted, and only after that the mungo delivers a decisive blow, sinking its teeth into the reptile's neck.
+This requires a special combat strategy, and Mungo has it.
+He teases the snake with his sudden movements and lunges.
+By attacking several times in a row, the snake is pretty exhausted, and only after that Mungo delivers the decisive blow, sinking his teeth into the reptile’s neck.

-Mongooses, and mungos in particular, were previously thought to be immune to snake venom.
-But this is not so, they are just as defenseless against toxins as other mammals.
-The only means of protection is thick and dense fur, which only in rare cases can save a cobra from teeth.
+It was previously believed that mongooses, and mungos in particular, were immune to snake venom.
+But this is not true; they are just as defenseless against toxins as other mammals.
+The only means of protection is thick and dense fur, which only in rare cases can save you from the teeth of a cobra.

-Until now, the true motives for hunting snakes by mongooses remain a mystery.
-After all, mongooses are not particularly picky in food, they eat both food of plant origin - berries, fruits, roots, and caught game - rodents, birds, crustaceans, insects.
-Obviously, finding berries or getting a chick out of the nest is much easier than killing a deadly snake, but the latter mungos are very often hunted.
+The true motives for hunting snakes by mongooses still remain a mystery.
+After all, mongooses are not particularly picky about food; they eat both food of plant origin - berries, fruits, roots, and caught game - rodents, birds, crustaceans, insects.
+Obviously, finding berries or getting a chick out of a nest is much easier than killing a deadly snake, but the latter are hunted very often.

 Therefore, mongooses are often credited with noble intentions in the fight against poisonous reptiles.
 The famous writer Rudyard Kipling wrote:

-Hatred of snakes is in the blood of the mongoose, and war with them is his purpose in this world.
+Hatred for snakes is in the mongoose’s blood, and war with them is its purpose in this world.

-In his opinion, mongooses almost consciously serve man.
+In his opinion, mongooses almost consciously serve humans.

-A little about the service, or rather about friendship with a person.
-Despite the wild nature, the animals are quickly and simply domesticated.
-Over time, they easily recognize their owner, become affectionate and playful, come to people's hands and even purr like cats with pleasure.
-But at the same time, the mongoose never loses its instincts, so if some kind of snake crawls into the house, it will not do well.
-For this reason, families in India often keep mungos as pets and guards at the same time.
+A little about service, or rather about friendship with a person.
+Despite their wild nature, the animals quickly and easily become domesticated.
+Over time, they easily recognize their owner, become affectionate and playful, come into people's arms and even purr like cats with pleasure.
+But at the same time, the mongoose never loses its instincts, so if some snake crawls into the house, it will not be happy.
+For this reason, families in India often keep mungos as pets and guard dogs at the same time.

 Snakes...
-Although I have never seen live snakes in the forest in my life, however, not the most pleasant associations with them arise in my head. :) I especially remember the picture that was taken in Australia.
-On it, a huge snake calmly crawls out of the toilet.
-I have known for a long time that sometimes strange things happen in Australia, but so much ...
-Since I am very impressionable, then for several more days I just checked the toilet like that. :)
+Although I have never seen live snakes in the forest in my life, not the most pleasant associations with them arise in my head. :) I especially remember the picture that was taken in Australia. on her huge snake calmly crawls out of the toilet.
+I’ve known for a long time that sometimes strange things happen in Australia, but to this extent...
+Since I’m very impressionable, then for several days I just checked the toilet. :)

 A little about snakes

-snakes relate to the order of scaly reptiles.
-I have always been very impressed by these animals in that they are relatives, for example, to turtles.
+Snakes belong to the order of scaly reptiles.
+I have always been very amazed by these animals because they are relatives, for example, to turtles.
 After all, these creatures are reptiles.
 But finding something in common between them is a million times more difficult than finding differences. :)

-These animals are distributed everywhere - on almost all continents, except for Antarctica.
-Interestingly, residents of New Zealand and Ireland can be calm about their toilets, because. there and on some other island states, snakes do not live. :)
+These animals are distributed everywhere - on almost all continents, except Antarctica.
+Interestingly, residents of New Zealand and Ireland can be calm about their toilets, because... snakes do not live there and on some other island states. :)

-For ordinary people it is always interesting whether the snake is venomous or not.
+For ordinary people always interesting whether the snake is poisonous or not.
 These creatures use their poison mainly for hunting, not for self-defense.
 Some species are even capable of killing humans.

 Snakes can be called omnivores.
-They can hunt anything they have to - of course, as much as their size allows them.
-They eat:
+They can hunt whatever they have to - of course, as much as their size allows them.
+They feed on:

 • Amphibians- frogs, salamanders, etc.

-Some snakes prefer only one type of the above food, others are able to choose any. :)
+Some snakes prefer only one type of food listed above, others are able to choose any. :)

-After capturing your find snakes swallow their prey whole.
-I believe that many have seen what it looks like. :)
+After catching his find snakes swallow their prey whole.
+I believe many have seen what it looks like. :)

-Interestingly, some non-venomous individuals are even able to absorb the victim while still alive - horror!
+An interesting thing is that some non-venomous individuals are even capable of absorbing the prey while it is still alive - creepy!
 Snakes don't chew food like many other animals.
-Inside their body all over food is slowly digested.
+Inside their body all the way food is gradually digested.

-Grandmothers in the villages or those who have a cellar notice traces of snakes and let hedgehogs into the cellar.
+Grandmothers in villages or those who have a cellar notice traces of snakes and let hedgehogs into the cellar.
 Hedgehogs are the first snake hunters.
 Snakes have many enemies.
 In nature, snakes are attacked by animals and birds.
 Monitor lizards eat snakes in the desert, falcons and hawks attack from above.
 A crocodile in water or on land will eat a snake.
-Wild boars feed on snakes in the forest.
+In the forest, wild boars feed on snakes.

-In fact, reptiles have not so few enemies.
-Firstly, these are birds of prey, such as a hawk, a falcon, a stork.
+In fact, reptiles have quite a few enemies.
+Firstly, these are birds of prey, such as hawk, falcon, stork.

-Also, snakes do not disdain such animals as crocodiles, mongooses, hedgehogs, wild boars, monitor lizards.
+Animals such as crocodiles, mongooses, hedgehogs, wild boars, and monitor lizards also do not disdain snakes.

-And finally, the enemies are even between their brothers - snakes.
+And finally, there are enemies even among their fellow snakes.

 A hedgehog can eat a snake.
 By the way, he has an innate immunity against snake venom, which is higher than that of other animals.

-A crocodile can eat a snake...and a crocodile snake.
+A crocodile can eat a snake...and a snake can eat a crocodile.

-This is not the whole list of those who can eat snakes.
+This is not the entire list of those who can eat snakes.

-The snake is not such a terrible monster, so as not to arouse the appetite of those who are faster and stronger.
+The snake is not that scary monster, so as not to cause appetite in those who are faster and stronger.
 After all, even people in some places consider snake meat to be quite edible.
-Well, in the animal world there are a lot of snake lovers.
-First of all, any felines, although they will not attack snakes in full time, in the absence of other food, they will easily deal with a snake of a suitable size.
+Well, in the animal world there are a lot of snake meat lovers.
+First of all, although any feline will not attack snakes in a well-fed time, in the absence of other food they can easily deal with a snake of a suitable size.

-Many birds of prey also enjoy eating snakes.
-Moreover, it is enough for them to simply lift the snake in its claws higher and slap it against a stone in order to eat it without fear.
-These birds include hawks, falcons, storks, herons, and even a peacock does not really give in to reptiles.
-This is how the secretary bird deals with the snake.
+Many birds of prey also enjoy feasting on snakes.
+Moreover, they just need to lift the snake higher in their claws and slap it on a stone in order to eat it without fear.
+Such birds include hawks, falcons, storks, herons, and even the peacock is not very susceptible to reptiles.
+This is how the secretary bird deals with a snake.

 What else to read